clstokes/pulumi-policy-aws-iam-accessanalyzer/README.md

 # AWS IAM Access Analyzer Policy Validation with Pulumi Policy as Code ("CrossGuard")

-This project demonstrates how you can use [Pulumi CrossGuard](https://www.pulumi.com/crossguard/) to evalaute AWS IAM policies before deployment and prevent policies from being created that do not pass [IAM Access Analyzer Policy Validation](https://aws.amazon.com/blogs/aws/iam-access-analyzer-update-policy-validation/).
+This project demonstrates how you can use [Pulumi CrossGuard](https://www.pulumi.com/crossguard/) to evaluate AWS IAM policies before deployment and prevent policies from being created that do not pass [IAM Access Analyzer Policy Validation](https://aws.amazon.com/blogs/aws/iam-access-analyzer-update-policy-validation/).

 ## Policy Code